 Anyone can ship a pilot.
 The hard part is building something that survives contact with production, scales to real volume, and keeps running after your team leaves.
 Ask for references from clients where the deployment is live today, not from pilots that concluded six months ago.

 Listen for specificity.
 Real answers include system names, production metrics, and the specific technical decisions that made it maintainable.
-Vague answers about successful engagements that delivered significant value should make you skeptical.
+If they can't name the system, the metric, and the team, they're reaching for a logo.

 Question 2: What Does Your Governance Layer Look Like, and Who Owns It After You Leave?